 However, critics believe that Google has implemented these policies to eliminate competition under consumers’ privacy protection.
 With no access to Google’s user data, the advertisers will find it difficult to access their potential customers.

 This will help raise Google’s trust rating and provide a strategic advantage over their competitors.

 These privacy changes will undoubtedly alter the PPC advertising landscape in the coming years, with targeted advertising campaigns becoming obsolete.

 Is PPC Advertising Doomed?

 It is still too early to conclude if PPC advertising is headed for doom.
 However, it is undeniable that PPC advertising is up for some rough times ahead.
 The dependence on click-through data will cease, and other strategies for finding a targeted audience will probably emerge.

-The current situation is of utter chaos, with breakthrough changes expected in the digital advertising landscape in the near future.
+The current situation is utter chaos, with breakthrough changes expected in the digital advertising landscape shortly.
 Unfortunately, while we wait for that to happen, most PPC advertisers will be left on their own to figure out how to navigate these privacy changes successfully.

 How Can You Prepare For The Impacts Of Privacy Changes?

-There’s no absolute solution right now to limit the impact of Apple’s privacy settings updates.
-However, Facebook is proposing to the advertisers to create new ad accounts with them.
+There’s no complete solution right now to limit the impact of Apple’s privacy settings updates.
+However, Facebook is proposing to the advertisers to create new ad accounts.
 This step will come into effect after Facebook updates its SKD network to support iOS 14.

-Facebook has also promised to be more transparent about where and how their data is used by the advertisers (following Google’s approach of transparency, choice, and control).
+Facebook has also promised to be more transparent about where and how the advertisers use their data (following Google’s approach of transparency, choice, and control).